Keep Your Pet Cozy in the Cold With Winter Dog Accessories

 Booties also provide protection from salt.
 Although it is an excellent product for deicing footpaths, the granules can become stuck in your dog's paws and that is going to be sore every time they take a step.
 If your dog has cracked pads, then it is going to be extremely painful, as it is salt being rubbed into their wounds.

 When choosing booties, do consider the activity level of your dog.
 A free-running dog is going to need a different style compared to a dog who is walking on a leash.

 Pros of Booties

-- Keeps your dog’s paws away from irritating chemicals
+- They keep your dog's paws away from irritating chemicals.

 Cons of Booties

-- Many dogs initially dislike the sensation of having something on their paw
+- Many dogs initially dislike the sensation of having something on their paws.

 Most paw wax is usually made from a combination of beeswax and vegetable oils.
 Many manufacturers also add in vitamin E to moisturize the pads, making them soft and flexible.
 Although this may seem to be the opposite of what you want, a softer pad is less likely to crack as your dog moves across different surfaces.